senorcodecat/tots/readme.md

 # TODO

+* serve images out of cloudfront instead of directly from s3
+* resize images so camera uploads are not gigantor

 * handle failure to send message to socket
 * probably need to reload message history on reconnect or attempt some "since" sync
 * some amount of delay between marking a user offline